gerph/riscos-presenter/rougol/speaker-notes.md

 And even if they don't, you want more control over what exactly goes into building your latest product.

 This is usually managed through a software repository that holds all those components that you might want - your toolchain, libraries, documentation, even full releases.
 These can be stored in the repository and retrieved in managed ways.
-In this way what you're using is reproducible, because everything that went into making it is known, and can be used again.
+This ensure that what you're doing is reproducible, because everything that went into making it is known, and can be used again.

 <step>